jaybosamiya/nautilus-interactive-typeahead-debian/README.md

 This project aims to bring back that feature, by patching the source code back to what it should be.

+## Shoutout

+A big shoutout to ElectricPrism who has a set of patches on at his [repository](https://github.com/ElectricPrism/nautilus-typeahead-desktop-buff-aur) for AUR, which I adapted to Nautilus 3.22.3-1 on Debian.

 ## Warning

 This project has been only tested on Debian Stable (Stretch) with Nautilus 3.22.3-1